Jacob deGrom, oft-injured Rangers ace, to have season-ending right elbow surgery

 Young and deGrom, who turns 35 later this month, said the goal is for the pitcher to return near the end of next season.
 Both said they were glad to have clarity on what was wrong with the elbow.

-Texas has won all six games started by deGrom (2-0), but the right-hander has pitched only 30 1/3 innings.
+Texas won all six games started by deGrom (2-0), but the right-hander threw only 30 1/3 innings.
 He has a 2.67 ERA with 45 strikeouts and four walks.
-He threw 3 2/3 scoreless innings against the Yankees in his last start before leaving that game because of discomfort in his arm.
+He threw 3 2/3 scoreless innings against the Yankees in his last start before leaving because of discomfort in his arm.

+The Rangers went into Tuesday night’s game against St. Louis with a 39-20 record, the first time they were 19 games over .500 since the end of 2016, their last winning season.

 Before going home to Florida over the weekend for the birth of his third child, deGrom threw his fifth bullpen last Wednesday in Detroit.